tdcosim/TDcoSim/docs/user_guide/user_guide_installation.md

 ```

 Due to the embedded compatibility requirements between PSSE and Python,
-please refer to the following compatibility table and the PSSE API document that located in the Doc folder on PSSE install location when paring PSSE with Python.
+please refer to the following compatibility table and the PSSE API document located in the Doc folder on PSSE install location when paring PSSE with Python.

 It should be noted that the table below is a subset of all successful combinations from our team’s development environment,
 and it is crucial to set the PSSE installation path properly so that the module PSSPY can be located.